jafingerhut/VPP_P4/README.md

 Steps to execute the test cases:

+See the one-time setup requirements in the next section below.

 Change to the directory where path where the test Python program is stored, here in VPP_P4 folder.
 Then type the following commands:

 ```

 # Only needed once after booting the system, to create veth interfaces:
 # Get a copy of this repo: https://github.com/jafingerhut/p4-guide
 sudo <p4-guide-root>/bin/veth_setup.sh